 The road can be lonely and monotonous.
 It is a real joy to step out of your car and see a smiling human face.
 The experience of going from the road to foot can be like walking out of a dark tunnel into shining light; like leaving a cave and walking into the midst of a tribal celebration; like walking out of a dark theater, into a bright & busy shopping mall (that last example sucks).

 Upon entering the Alabama welcome center I was greeted by the cheerful voice of one of its employees.
 She looked like a young Sally Field and was dressed in a ranger uniform (the welcome centers are parks, after all).
 My mind can’t handle going from darkness to amazing beauty so quickly.
-Combined with the guilt of knowing I would not stay long in Alabama, I ducked behind the shelves of pamphlets, found a few, and politely thanked her and exited.
+Combined with the guilt of knowing I would not stay long in Alabama, I ducked behind the shelves of pamphlets, found a few, politely thanked her, and exited.